syhily/yufan.me/README.md

 - [ ] Check article grammar errors by using ChatGPT.
 Remain **165** posts.
 - [ ] Add music to the articles.
 Remain **165** posts.
 - [ ] Add cover for all my posts.
 Remain **79** posts.
 - [ ] Add image lazy load support for articles.
+External the article inner links with different target.
 - [ ] Artalk integration with custom stylesheet.
 - [ ] Slide share components integration.